kingslayer458/fastapi-geoip-service/README.md

 ## GeoIP Update Email Alerts

 Docker Compose can also start a `geoipupdate-alert` watchdog service.
 It checks the mounted MaxMind database files and sends an HTML email if any expected database is missing or older than `GEOIP_ALERT_MAX_AGE_HOURS`.
-It also sends a healthy status email on the first successful check and then once per `GEOIP_HEALTHY_EMAIL_INTERVAL_SECONDS`.

 The alert service is disabled by default.
 Enable it with the `alerts` profile: